-Stuffed Pepper Soup is a THICK and HEARTY soup full of FLAVORS and COLORS.
-All the deliciousness of traditional stuffed bell peppers but WITHOUT ALL THE FUSS!
+Stuffed Pepper Soup is a thick and easy soup full of flavors and colors.
+A bowl of this hearty soup has all the delicious flavors of traditional stuffed peppers but without all the fuss.

 But the green ones are cheaper and more abundant because they don’t have to ripen as long, so these are the ones that get used when making stuffed peppers.

 Stuffed bell peppers are a hearty and delicious meal but all the cooking and then stuffing and then baking tends to be labor intensive.